PCS and VA Loan Assumption for Buyers and Sellers

 It's common in many military communities to have homes for sale that are already financed with a VA loan.
 And some of these sellers are willing to have their loans assumed by the buyer.
 If you are eligible for home loan benefits, you may be able to take advantage of a VA loan assumption and save potentially thousands of dollars in VA funding fees.

-Whether you’re a buyer or a seller, VA loan assumption may come in especially handy during PCS season.
+Whether you're a buyer or a seller, VA loan assumption may be a good deal.
 These tips for sellers and buyers can help the process go more smoothly.

 TIPS FOR SELLERS